ameliabedelia/fi_fsu/content/contact/contact.md

   columns: '1'
 ---

-We are located in the Microverse Interim Buildings on Rosalind-Franklin-Straße.
+We currently are split between Research Center Borstel and the Microverse Center Jena.